 Ken Freeman grew up in Okeana, Ohio, and earned zoology degrees from The Ohio State University and Miami University.
 Before joining the Reds, Ken worked as a program coordinator in the Cincinnati Zoo and Botanical Garden's Education Department, taught biology at the University of Cincinnati, and conducted aquatic research at Lake Erie.
 Some of his earliest childhood memories come from Riverfront Stadium, beginning with George Foster tipping his cap to him from left field.
 He was in attendance for hit No. 4192, saw Eric Davis hit for the cycle, and screamed with 55,000-plus fans as Billy Bates scored the winning run in Game 2 of the 1990 World Series.

 A native of Cincinnati and a lifelong Reds fan, Erin Chamberlain graduated from Ohio University with a bachelor's degree in Public Relations and a specialization in History.
-Before joining the Reds Hall of Fame, Erin coordinated trade shows and media relations for Wine Cellar Innovations, developed circulation campaigns for The Enquirer, and most recently oversaw strategic marketing partnerships and sponsorships for Enquirer Media.
-As Special Projects Coordinator for the Reds Hall of Fame, Erin will work primarily on player appearances and special events and projects, including the Hall's Induction Gala.
-A standout moment in her time with the Reds so far was seeing one of her favorite Reds, Dave Parker, inducted to the Reds Hall of Fame in 2014.
+Before joining the Reds Hall of Fame, Erin coordinated trade shows and media relations for a local wine cellar company and then oversaw strategic marketing partnerships and sponsorships for Enquirer Media.
+As the Marketing and Development Manager for the Reds Hall of Fame, Erin oversees marketing campaigns and development efforts, including the Hall's Induction Gala and Reds Fantasy Camp in Goodyear, AZ.
+She also handles other special events and alumni relations.
+There are already too many great memories to mention in Erin's short time with the Hall, but two standouts are witnessing Dave Parker's HOF induction in 2014 and coordinating the 25th reunion of the 1990 World Series team.

 Sherry Rowland inherited a love of sports from her father.
 Even though she grew up in Akron (with 3 brothers), she found a love for Cincinnati baseball and The Big Red Machine.
 Sherry earned a Bachelor of Arts in Theatre Arts from The University of Akron and did post-graduate work at Miami and Xavier Universities.
 After an early career in theatre, she joined Jacor/Clear Channel Entertainment which included 700WLW radio as Promotion Director and voiceover talent.
 Sherry has enjoyed working with Cincinnati broadcasting legends over the years such as Bob Braun, Nick Clooney, Gary Burbank, Bill "Seg' Dennison, Bill Cunningham and of course Hall of Famer, Marty Brennaman.
 Because of her dedication to charity work, Sherry was inducted into the Matthew 25: Ministries: Humanitarian Hall of Fame.
 When not sharing her enthusiasm for baseball history and the Reds Hall of Fame, Sherry enjoys visiting with friends at a good restaurant, a night at the theatre, or taking in a Cincinnati Reds game.